Kobe’s widow won’t have to undergo mental exam in lawsuit, judge rules - NewsBreak

 Bryant, in a deposition, had said that “for the rest of my life I’m going to have to fear that these photographs of my husband and child will be leaked.”

-The judge last week said the county sheriff and fire chief must give depositions in the case.Carole Baskin sues Netflix over ‘Tiger King 2’
+The judge last week said the county sheriff and fire chief must give depositions in the case.Carole Baskin sues Netflix for ‘Tiger King 2’

 Attorneys for the county had argued that Bryant had never seen the photographs and they weren’t shared publicly and wanted to determine whether she truly had suffered emotional distress.